OmniBrew/sw5e-data/data/weapons/acolyte.md

 slots: 1
 ---
 Damage done by this weapon cannot be reduced by using barrier ticks.
-Use a bonus action to charge the weapon before firing, consuming 2 heat.
+Use a bonus action to charge the weapon before firing, consuming 2 reload.
 On a hit, it deals an additional 2d6 force damage.